 At Stockton, a number of creative writing workshops and electives already exist.
 Current and regularly taught Literature program workshops include: Speculative Writing, Flash Fiction, Novel Writing, Spoken Word, Cross-Genre or Experimental Writing, Poetry, and Avant-Garde forms.
-Depending on their availability given their workload and depending as well on their goals for the Writing Minor, the Writing Minor MFA faculty may collaborate with LITT to offer some of the courses listed in the bulletin, such as Writing about Nature, Humor Writing, Spiritual Autobiography, Why Poetry Matters (see Appendix 2 for full listing) as well as new electives that might evolve.
+Depending on their availability given their program teaching workload and depending as well on their goals for the Writing Minor, Stockton's Writing Minor MFA faculty may collaborate with LITT to offer some additional courses listed in the bulletin, such as Writing about Nature, Humor Writing, Spiritual Autobiography, Why Poetry Matters (see Appendix 2 for full listing) as well as new electives that might evolve.

-We anticipate the creation of new LITT courses that explore writing's intersections with current affairs and personal politics as well as a course on professional tasks such as publishing and submitting to magazines, literary journals, querying editors, and the etiquette and politics of those worlds.
-Having met with COMM on 10/4/19, members in GENS, and Tom Kinsella about the new COMM journalism minor, Cynthia King relates that appropriate COMM classes will add to the breadth of the BFA offerings, which they can take to fulfill the "2 LITT electives of cognates" within the BFA.
+We anticipate the creation of new LITT creative writing courses that focused on other genres, such as memoir, creative nonfiction, magical realism, novella, and crime fiction; courses that explore writing's intersections with current affairs and personal politics; as well as a course on professional tasks such as publishing and submitting to magazines, literary journals, querying editors, and the etiquette and politics of those worlds.
+Appropriate COMM classes will also add to the breadth of the BFA offerings, which students can take to fulfill the "2 LITT electives or cognates" within the BFA.

 In addition, a strong BFA offers substantial hands-on learning opportunities.
 The LITT program already has a number of opportunities available for BFA students.
-In Thomas Kinsella's LITT 3918 editing and publishing internship, students learn InDesign and help to prepare the SoJourn Magazine and recovered regional manuscripts for publication from the South Jersey Center for History and Culture's press.
-Professor Kinsella also currently offers LITT 3916 Stockton's 50th Anniversary, an internship that allows students to work on the book that will commemorate through stories and archival photography the anniversary of the college.
+In Professor Tom Kinsella's LITT 3918 editing and publishing internship, students learn InDesign and help to prepare the SoJourn Magazine and to recover regional manuscripts for publication from the South Jersey Center for History and Culture's press.
+Professor Kinsella also currently offers LITT 3916 Stockton's 50th Anniversary, an internship that allows students to work on an online archive that will commemorate, through stories and archival photography, the anniversary of the college.

-Various professors offer the Creative Writing Internship LITT 4900 that allows creative writing students to develop a manuscript or prepare to apply for graduate school while also gaining experience with hosting visiting writers.
-Specifically the International Visiting Writer organized by Judith Copeland in GENS creates a creative writing independent study each fall.
-LITT also offers opportunities through its Senior Seminar course for students to engage in library archival work and students have the opportunity to opt for a library archival internship.
-LITT students are often pursue the Peter Murphy Writing administrative internship, the Noyes Museum arts administration internship, and internships through external organizations such as The Press of Atlantic City and the Atlantic City Weekly.
-New internships on the horizon may include an internship with a literary magazine, be it a national one or a regional one such as the Stockpot so that the class time offers experience working on a magazine.
-We also are working to develop a magazine article writing internship, potentially through the GIS Writing in World course offered by Nancy Reddy.
+Various professors offer the Creative Writing Internship (LITT 4900) that allows creative writing students to develop a manuscript or prepare to apply for graduate school while also gaining experience with hosting visiting writers.
+Specifically, the International Visiting Writer previously organized by Professor Judith Copeland in GENS and now Professor Cynthia King in LITT offers a creative writing independent study each fall.
+LITT also offers opportunities through some of its Senior Seminar course for students to engage in library archival work, and students have the opportunity to opt for a library archival internship.
+LITT students also can pursue the Peter Murphy Writing administrative internship, the Noyes Museum arts administration internship (which also includes the Arts Garage), and internships through external organizations such as The Press of Atlantic City and the Atlantic City Weekly.
+New internships we are pursuing may include an internship with a literary magazine, be it a national one or a regional one so that the class time offers experience working on a magazine.
+We also are working to develop a magazine article writing internship, potentially with literary journals who need first readers and/or administrative or social media assistance.